MoeFwacky/Python-Plex-Controller/README.md

 **Note:** does not update existing entires
 **2nd note:** Is pretty much obsolete now that the script automatically updates add entires when found on the server.

-##After Install Notes:##
+### After Install Notes ###
-It is recommended you run "python system.py updatehelp" to populdate you help table with the most recent help entries.
-99% of the commands now support the "-h" argument, which will give a description and useage details for the given command.
+It is recommended you run `python system.py updatehelp` to populdate you help table with the most recent help entries.
+99% of the commands now support the `-h` argument, which will give a description and useage details for the given command.

 Before you can use the block package commands, or block package playback, you first need to create a block package.
-You can use the "addblock" modifier to create a block package.
+You can use the `addblock` modifier to create a block package.

 When you run system_setup.py the playmode is set/reset to normal, and your queue is set to " ".
-It is recommended you do a "whatupnext" after you run the system_setup.py script.
+It is recommended you do a `whatupnext` after you run the system_setup.py script.
 From there your queue should never be empty.
 The controller is designed so something will always be up next.

 ### Updating ###